International 3300

-The International 3300 is a Type-C cowled bus chassis (conventional-style) manufactured by Navistar International, derived from the International DuraStar since 2004 for the United States, Canada, and Mexico.
-While most examples are produced as yellow school buses, variants of the 3300 are also produced for commercial applications; International also produces as cutaway-cab variant of the model line.
+The International 3300 is a Type-C (conventional-style) cowled bus chassis manufactured by Navistar International from the 2005 to the 2024 model years, derived from the International DuraStar for the United States, Canada, and Mexico.
+While most examples were produced as yellow school buses, variants of the 3300 were also produced for commercial applications; International also produced a cutaway-cab variant of the model line.

-Developed as the successor to the International 3800 (the final model line of the International S series), the 3300 is a derivative of the International 4300 medium-duty truck (later the Durastar, the International MV since 2019); a single generation has been produced since 2004.
+Developed as the successor to the International 3800 (the final model line of the International S series), the 3300 is a derivative of the International 4300 medium-duty truck (later renamed the DuraStar, succeeded by the International MV in 2019).
+The 3300 was produced from 2004 until 2023, when it was replaced by the cowled bus chassis version of the MV.

 Design overview

 In 2001, International introduced the NGV (Next Generation Vehicle) line of trucks, with an all-new 4000-series medium-duty truck line.
 For the 2005 model year, the 3300 was introduced as the replacement for the International 3800 (the final model of the long-running International S-Series).
 The 3300 shares its powertrain and forward body components with the 4300 medium-duty truck (the replacement for the 4900).

-Though remaining under the same model nomenclature since 2004, the 3300 has followed the model development of the International DuraStar (today, the International MV).
+Though remaining under the same model nomenclature since 2004, the 3300 has followed the model development of the International DuraStar.

 Body manufacturers

 As an effect of the alignment between industry chassis suppliers and school bus body manufacturers, production of the International 3300 has been more directly associated with IC Bus than its 3800 predecessor.
 From 2004 to 2008, the 3300 was also bodied by Blue Bird Corporation, who offered it as an additional model alongside its proprietary Blue Bird Vision conventional.

 Since 2009, the 3300 chassis has been bodied by IC Bus exclusively in the United States and Canada.
-Navistar also manufactures the chassis for export, though body manufacturers outside North America do not produce school bus bodies for the chassis.
+Navistar also manufactured the chassis for export, though body manufacturers outside North America did not produce school bus bodies for the chassis.